Tushar-N/pytorch-resnet3d/Readme.md

 ```

 **Data**
 Download videos using the [official crawler](https://github.com/activitynet/ActivityNet/tree/master/Crawler/Kinetics) and extract frames.
 [This repo](https://github.com/kenshohara/3D-ResNets-PyTorch/#kinetics) has a script to do this.

-create softlinks for frames and annotations
+Then create softlinks for frames and annotations:
 ```bash
 mkdir -p data/kinetics/frames/ data/kinetics/annotations/
 ln -s /path/to/kinetics/frames data/kinetics/frames/